pid1/test-sec-flags/README.rst

 - git
 - coreutils

-For the unixbench and xz tests (easiest):
+For the test suites:

 - gcc

-For plotting with plot.py:
+For plotting:

 - python
 - matplotlib